 The Car Connection Volvo V90 Overview

-Volvo expects the latter to be more popular that the former in the U.S., however.
+Volvo expects the Cross Country to be more popular that the regular wagon in the U.S., however.
 They may be on to something; other automakers such as Buick and Mercedes have expressed sincere interest in tall-riding wagons in the U.S., largely riding on the coattails of the successful Subaru Outback.

 With the V90, Volvo offers two powertrains: an inline-4 with turbocharging only, or turbocharging and supercharging.
 The V90 Cross Country is available with only the latter.

 MORE: Read our full review of the 2018 Volvo V90

 The V90 is related to the S90 sedan and XC90 crossover SUV, with more space than the former but not a third row like the latter.
 Like most of Volvo's cars and crossovers, the V90 offer a turbocharged inline-4 paired to front-wheel drive in its T5 version (V90 only), or a turbocharged and superchaged inline-4 paired to all-wheel drive in T6 versions.
 Both powertrains are mated to an 8-speed automatic.

 The V90 and V90 Cross Country prioritize comfort ahead of capability and even set to its sharpest, sportiest mode for driving dynamics, it's been especially compliant.
 Volvo's priority for passenger comfort comes through: the multi-adjustable seats are all-day comfortable with plenty of room for people and gear.